Drat47/Multi_lang_conerter-Morse_sound/README.md

-# Multi-language Converter with Braille, Morse, TTS & Audio Beeps
+# Multi-language Connector with Braille, Morse, TTS & Audio Beeps

 This is a Python desktop application that converts text between English, Braille, and Morse code, with additional features for accessibility including text-to-speech and Morse code audio beeps.
 The project also visually simulates Braille dots for enhanced interactive learning.